appwebtech/EKS-Cluster-With-Terraform/README.md

 ## Deploying Nginx Server

-I used a yaml file to create my nginx deployment with three replicas and they are up and running.
+I used a yaml file to create my nginx deployment with three replicas and after applying the config file, they are up and running.

 ```yaml
 apiVersion: apps/v1